zhanghaotong1/WSLVideoDenseAnticipation/README.md

 This is a repository of our model for weakly-supervised video dense anticipation.

-Please refer to our paper **Weakly-Supervised Dense ActionAnticipation**, published in *The British Machine Vision Conference (BMVC), 2021*.
+Please refer to our paper **Weakly-Supervised Dense Action Anticipation**, published in *The British Machine Vision Conference (BMVC), 2021*.
 Paper link: http://arxiv.org/abs/2111.07593